-If you've tried to find out what Veridion costs, you already know: you can't.
-There's no pricing page, no tier breakdown, no calculator.
-The only path to a number is a sales call, and what you'll pay depends on your use case, data volume, and how the conversation goes.
+As of May 2026, if you have tried to find out what Veridion costs, you already know the answer: you cannot.
+There is no pricing page, no tier breakdown, no calculator.
+The only path to a number is a sales call, and what you pay depends on your use case, data volume, and how the conversation goes.

 Veridion has built a business intelligence platform tracking 134 million companies across 250 countries with weekly data refreshes and over 320 attributes per company profile.
-The company uses AI to scan billions of webpages every week, building company profiles that go deeper than what traditional firmographic providers offer.
-For procurement teams finding suppliers, insurance underwriters validating businesses, and market intelligence analysts mapping industries, Veridion delivers data that legacy providers like Dun & Bradstreet struggle to match on freshness and SMB coverage.
+For procurement teams finding suppliers, insurance underwriters validating businesses, and market intelligence analysts mapping industries, Veridion delivers genuine value.
+But for sales and marketing teams whose primary need is go-to-market execution, the platform has structural gaps that pricing opacity compounds.

 You need company-level intelligence for procurement, insurance, or market research